engfabiom/MetExp/readme.md

 ## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License**.
+See the `LICENSE` file for full details.

+## 🔗 Third-Party Resources

+This project uses materials released under **CC0 1.0 Universal**, which allows unrestricted use, modification, and commercial usage without any attribution requirements.

 ---